 How to search on Google

-No matter what you're looking for, try to start with a simple search like [
+No matter what you're looking for, start with a simple search like

-Use words that are most likely to appear on websites.
-For example, instead of saying [
+When you're deciding what words to put in the search box, try to choose words that are likely to appear on the site you're looking for.
+For example, instead of saying

 Tip 4: Don’t worry about the little things

 - Spelling.
 Google's spell checker automatically uses the most common spelling of a given word, whether or not you spell it correctly.

 New York Timesis the same as a search for

 For many searches, Google will do the work for you and show an answer to your question in the search results.
 Some features, like information about sports teams, aren't available in all regions.